 The UBC Centre for Migration Studies is on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam) people.
 Our work extends across unceded Cost Salish territories in what is commonly known as Metro Vancouver.

-The Centre for Migration Studies is supported by the GCRC program of the Office of the Vice President, Research and Innovation, the Faculty of Arts, the Departments of Political Science, Sociology, Geography, Anthropology, and Central, Eastern and Northern European Studies, and the Peter A. Allard School of Law.
+The Centre for Migration Studies is supported by the GCRC program of the Office of the Vice President, Research & Innovation, the Faculty of Arts, the Departments of Political Science, Sociology, Geography, Anthropology, and Central, Eastern and Northern European Studies, and the Peter A. Allard School of Law.